skip to content

 What Is Considered Domestic Violence in California?

-While battery is generically defined as any willful and unlawful use of force or violence against another person, section 243(e)(1) of California’s penal code specifically addresses what could be called "domestic battery."
-This code section specifies the appropriate punishment for battery committed against one of the following persons:
+Domestic battery is different than battery.
+While battery is generically defined as any willful and unlawful use of force or violence against another person, section 243(e)(1) of California's penal code defines “domestic battery" as an offense committed against:

 • A spouse or former spouse;